nmosman/team7aplus/display/README.md

 It won't work.

+Seriously.

 ## Running on personal computer
+- Install `luma.oled` (using virtualenv or conda is suggested): `pip install luma.oled`
-Pip install (using virtualenv or conda is suggested): `pip install luma.emulator`
+- Install `luma.emulator` (using virtualenv or conda is suggested): `pip install luma.emulator`

-For the demo: from the current directory run `python main_menu.py --display=pygame`
+- For the demo: from the current directory run `python main_menu.py --display=pygame`